Subscribe to receive our lead generation tips directly in your inbox every week

 How to Generate Lead with your Sales Navigator InMail Credits?

-You could be tempted to use the inmail credits sales navigator gives you to build your lead generation strategy but that’s actually not a good idea.
+You could be tempted to use the inmail credits sales navigator gives you to build your lead generation strategy.

 The best idea is to focus on email and to keep inmails as a last resort.